 Students must also demonstrate professional and ethical behavior consistent with the counseling profession when in practicum and internship.
 Any student who fails to maintain the appropriate level of professionalism can be immediately dismissed from the program, even if in good academic standing.

-Licensure is important for professional practice as a mental health professional and the Mental Health Counseling Program is designed to prepare graduates to meet the educational requirements for licensure as a Mental Health Counselor in Indiana and most other states.
+Licensure is important for professional practice as a mental health professional and the Mental Health Counseling Program is designed to prepare graduates to meet the educational requirements for licensure as a Mental Health Counselor in Indiana and many other states (The MMHC Program does not currently meet requirements for licensure for the state of Kentucky); however, if accreditation is granted by CACREP the MMHC Program would meet licensing requirements for Kentucky.
 For students who are interested in applying for licensure in other states, the faculty will provide assistance in locating and understanding the licensing regulations for those states.
-The faculty also will provide assistance in developing an educational plan of study that will allow students to compile a portfolio that can be submitted to the licensing board in other states.